mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 return a result and a value that either describes an error or is a boolean that indicates whether the function was successful.

-The return types can have associated names.
+Function return types can have associated names that become local variables inside the function.
-This enables a "naked return" where a
+This enables "naked returns" where a
 `return` with no specified values will return the values of variables with the given names.
 For example: